 Pastor Roberto Soler (left) of the Boyeros Adventist Church in Havana, Cuba, raises his hand along with young members after they loaded clothing and donated items to go towards the victims of Hurricane Oscar earlier this week.
 [Photo: Cuban Union]

 This week, food items such as rice, beans, oil, and pasta are being gathered and sent to the eastern region.
-Church leaders, including Pastor Pérez, loaded supplies into large vehicle for the over 1,000-kilometer drive to Imías and San Antonio del Sur.
+Church leaders, including Pastor Pérez, loaded supplies into two vehicles for the over 1,000-kilometer drive to Imías and San Antonio del Sur.
 “Once they can assess the region, they will have more information about the church community there,” Pita added.

 Churches throughout Havana and other parts of the island are also collecting food, blankets, and miscellaneous supplies for the affected members.